Aims and Scope

 * evidence of a rigorous methodological approach - all papers should be transparent in the methods used, from data collection to analysis.
 Ideally, we hope papers published in PPR can be replicated or reproduced based on the methods used.

 PPR ensures that all articles and rapid communications published in the journal have undergone rigorous peer review, based on initial screening by the editor and, if found suitable for further consideration, double-blind peer review by independent, expert referees.
 Book reviews are subject to review by the editorial team but are not independently peer reviewed.

 Hot off the press

-Here you can find links to articles in our latest issue
+Here you can find links to articles in our upcoming or latest issue